RibbonedAce/MeleeRecoveryBot/README.md

 - Meteor canceling is performed perfectly
 ## Difficulty 4: TAS
 - Three recovery options are chosen (Up Special most common, occaisionally chooses options like Side Special or Air Dodge)
-- Recovery can be as far in as possible, sweet-spot to the ledge, or sweet-spot on stage
+- Recovery can start anywhere
-- The target destination can be on stage or to ledge
+- Recovery can aim anywhere, including downward angles to ledge
 - Even chance between fading back early, fading back late, and not fading back at all
 - Trajectory DI is away when hit towards stage or hit a bit more strongly off stage, otherwise for survival
 - Smash DI is frame-perfect